Is Biometrica a CRA?

 Because of this, Biometrica staff and contractors also have no ability to conduct a background check or search on any individual consumer on behalf of a client, make a determination of a match (or not) to any criminal record, or make a recommendation on pre-adverse or adverse action.
 We provide that ability to our clients, once they are authorized and receive license keys.

 We do provide information on FCRA compliance because it is important to our users, and because some of our users are CRAs.
-In the case of employee checks, we do not provide license keys till the employer signs an Employer Certification Agreement for FCRA Compliance, certifying they have complied with FCRA requirements.
+In the case of employee checks, we do not provide license keys until the employer signs an Employer Certification Agreement for FCRA Compliance, certifying they have complied with FCRA requirements.
 The Agreement details employee (this includes contractor, provider or volunteer) rights under the FCRA and requirements adhered to in order for employees to be background checked.

 With privacy as a foundational philosophy, we do not access any biometric templates generated during a search and allow clients to set up their systems to delete and purge biometric templates based on their requirements.
 If storage is mandated by law, the biometric template is stored in a black box environment and Biometrica staffers have no access to that stored data.
 Every event in the system has an immutable audit trail, to ensure accountability.